DataMinerUK/bookmark_manager/README.md

 ```bash
 rackup -p4567 --host 0.0.0.0
 ```
-and check localhost:4567 on my machine.
+and go to localhost:4567 on your machine.

 ### To deploy to Heroku